Stages of Labor

 Pathophysiology

-Labor proceeds through first stage (dilation/effacement), second stage (expulsive), third stage (placental delivery), and fourth stage (early recovery).
+Labor proceeds through first stage (onset of true labor through full 10 cm dilation), second stage (expulsive stage through birth), third stage (placental delivery), and fourth stage (immediate 1 to 4 hour recovery).
 Progress depends on maternal-fetal physiology and care environment.

 Nursing Assessment